glotzerlab/signac-docs/docs/source/dashboard.rst

 Launch the dashboard with ``python dashboard.py run --port 8888`` and open http://localhost:8888/jobs/ in your web browser.

 Once the dashboard is open, use the "Views" panel in the sidebar to switch the view from list view to grid view.
-Select which module's cards to show using the "Modules" panel in the sidebar.
+Select which modules' cards to show using the "Modules" panel in the sidebar.
 Select "Project" in the sidebar to display cards for the project.